 Anna Wyllie, Economic Business Development Manager, Parkes Shire Council

-Rail projects support a range of jobs during construction such as earthmoving plant operators, designers, engineers, schedulers, railway track workers, and labourers.
+The construction of Inland Rail is supporting a range of local job opportunities such as earthmoving plant operators, designers, engineers, schedulers, railway track workers, and labourers.

 Susan Benedyka, Hume Regional Development Association

 In December 2018, ARTC launched its Indigenous Participation Plan.
 The Plan outlines how ARTC will maximise Indigenous employment during construction and operation of Inland Rail, and in maximising the participation of Indigenous businesses in the freight supply chain.